Disclosure: Our accommodation and travel to La Brasilia were paid for by Al Fresco for the purposes of this review.

 The La Brasilia campsite is a great base to explore the region.

 There’s a lifeguard, and a small sandy beach that can be accessed from multiple points around the campsite.
 At the far end of the beach is a hut where you can rent paddle boards and canoes.
-There are also windsurfing lessons available.
+There are also windsurfing lessons available, although you will need to pay for these activities.

 We had a lovely time watching the sun set at the beach here, and on our last morning two of us even managed to get up to catch the sun rising over the ocean.